KarenDouglas/Scoot-Multipage-Website/README-template.md

 ### What I learned

 #### Remix
   First of all, Scoot is my introduction to coding with Remix and a meta-framework in general.
 Since this is a simple app, I got to dabble in just a few key concepts of Remix.
-I organized routes with Remix's file-based routing system.
+I learned how to implement Remix's file-based routing system for my page routes and respective nested index routes.
+To render JSON data, I applied it's builtin  One really surprising skill I improved on was, reading documentation.
+As Remix is a fairly new meta-framework, there isn't a lot of information available, so I have to rely more on the documentation.
+As a result, my ability to understand documentation in general has improved.

+-  Nested Routes
+-  Remix Outlet Component
 -  Index Routes
 -  Loading Data
 -  Linking StyleSheets